dlozanob/My-Notes/SAA-C03.md

 > [!Note]
 >
-> Alqays use the DNS connection parameters, not the IP address.
+> Always use the DNS connection parameters, not the IP address.
 In case of failover, the DNS will always point to the currently available instance

 ![alt text](image-464.png)